How to maximize the use of UX research repositories in your organization

 2. It aligns incentives of different teams toward the customer

-3. It makes the maintenance of the research repo a cheaper ongoing process
+3. It makes the maintenance of the research repository a cheaper ongoing process

-4. It makes the use of the research repo regular practice so insights actually get to where they need to be
+4. It makes the use of the research repository regular practice so insights actually get to where they need to be

 5. It generates insight much quicker than formalized and siloed research processes